 Other than RPM employees, industrial workers such as masons, painters and roofers were at the highest risk for inhaling asbestos from Bondex products.
 Homeowners who purchased the products to use in their own houses also faced exposure risks.
 These risks are relatively low for asbestos-containing textured coatings (such as RPM’s Dramex Texture Pain), but other products posed higher risks.

 Other examples include Triko products and Mr. Mud products.

 Bondex defended its first asbestos lawsuit in 1980.
 From then until 1999, RPM paid a total of $1.6 million in asbestos-related lawsuits.
 However, this amount drastically spiked beginning in 2000.

-associated with asbestos-related diseases may explain this spike.
+The latency period associated with asbestos-related diseases may explain this spike.
 Since asbestos illnesses can take 20-50 years to develop, anyone who inhaled asbestos before the company discontinued their asbestos product line may just now be developing health complications.